Skip to main content

 1 row in set (0.00 sec)

-For the detailed usage of the show export command and the meaning of each column in the returned results, please refer to SHOW EXPORT.
+For the meaning of each column in the result, see SHOW EXPORT.

 CANCEL EXPORT FROM dbName WHERE LABEL like "%export_%";